Covering all areas

 IEC TC 4, established in 1913, develops International Standards for hydraulic turbines.
 TC 4 develops and maintains publications that assess the “hydraulic performance of hydraulic turbines, storage pumps and pump-turbines.”
 Hydropower installations are robust and reliable but they need rehabilitation after 30 to 50 years of operation.
 TC 4 works on a new edition of a Standard that deals with the various options to increase power and efficiency in rehabilitation projects.

 Burning fossil fuels – coal or oil – in thermal power plants is the second oldest form of generating electricity.
 The share of electricity generated from fossil fuels was 67% in 2014, according to the IEA.
 A significant amount of primary energy is wasted in the conversion of fossil fuels into electricity in thermal plants (up to 60-65%).
-One way of reducing waste is to recover waste heat in generate in cogeneration Combined Heat Power (CHP) installations to use in industry or for urban heating systems.
+One way of reducing waste is to recover waste heat generated in cogeneration Combined Heat Power (CHP) installations to use in industry or for urban heating systems.

 Thermal power plants use steam turbines to convert heat and steam into power.
-International Standards for steam turbines, which are used also in nuclear power plants, geothermal installations, solar thermal electric and CHP plants are developed by IEC TC 5.
+International Standards for steam turbines, which are used also in nuclear power plants, geothermal installations, solar thermal electric and CHP plants, are developed by IEC TC 5.

 IEC TC 2: Rotating machinery, develops International Standards for rotating electrical machines, including motors, used, for instance in “generators driven by steam turbines or combustion gas turbines”.
 This work includes aspects aimed at improving the EE of motors.